rfl-urbaniak/teaching/index.md

 Further questions?

-We’ll be happy to address your further questions or concerns, if you drop us a line at  [rfl.urbaniak+teaching@gmail.com](rfl.urbaniak+teaching@gmail.com).
+We’ll be happy to address your further questions or concerns, if you drop us a line at  <a href="rfl.urbaniak+teaching@gmail.com">rfl.urbaniak+teaching@gmail.com</a>.